Angela and Luciana Giussani: Biography

-Diabolik: its origins
+‘‘Diabolik’’: its origins

-Diabolik led to the birth of the genre of Italian black comics, with the first issue published in 1962.
-However, this is not the first attempt by Angela Giussani who, as soon as “Astorina” was founded, tried to break through with Big Ben Bolt, but without success.
+‘‘Diabolik’’ led to the birth of the genre of Italian black comics, with the first issue published in 1962.
+However, this is not the first attempt by Angela Giussani, who, as soon as “Astorina” was founded, tried to break through with ‘‘Big Ben Bolt’’, but without success.

-Hence, the lack of leisure literature for "grown-ups" is the pain–point that mainly drives this project, but in designing her idea, Angela addresses an even more specific problem.
-Indeed, she wants to give commuters the chance to pass the time on the train on their way to work with a simple, fast and inexpensive read.
-Moreover, as the book/magazine must fit in their pockets, Diabolik is published in the newsstands as pocket-sized booklet (11.5 x 16.9 cm).
+Hence, the ‘‘lack of leisure literature for “grown-ups”’’ is the pain point that mainly drives this project, but in designing her idea, Angela addresses an even more specific problem.
+Indeed, she wants to give commuters the chance to pass the time on the train on their way to work with a simple, fast, and inexpensive read.
+Moreover, as the book/magazine must fit in their pockets, Diabolik is published in the newsstands as a pocket-sized booklet (11.5 x 16.9 cm).

-The train is also the protagonist of Angela's moment of "epiphany", as the idea was born on the train while reading a Fantômas novel.
-Indeed, the sisters' uncle Claudio, a lover of comic books and, above all, of Lupin and Fantômas, has always shared his passion with his granddaughters Angela and Luciana.
+The train is also the protagonist of Angela’s moment of “epiphany”, as the idea was born on the train while reading a Fantômas novel.
+Indeed, the sisters’ uncle Claudio, a lover of comic books and, above all, of Lupin and Fantômas, has always shared his passion with his granddaughters Angela and Luciana.

-Therefore, in 1962, the first title Diabolik: The King of Terror was born, and Angela herself wrote the plot.
-The name is not accidental but is closely related to a chronic fact of some years before: on February 25, 1958, in Turin, a Fiat worker, Mario Gilberti, was found wrapped in a sheet bleeding to death.
-Although the murder weapon never appeared, several letters written in cryptic language were found at the scene of the crime, all signed "Diabolich", from which the name of the comic is derived.
-However, the Giussani's have never confirmed to be inspired by this true story, but they have never even denied it, perhaps to create more mystery around their character.
+Therefore, in 1962, the first title, ‘‘Diabolik: The King of Terror’’ was born, and Angela herself wrote the plot.
+The name is not accidental but is closely related to a chronic fact from some years before: on February 25, 1958, in Turin, a Fiat worker, Mario Gilberti, was found wrapped in a sheet, bleeding to death.
+Although the murder weapon never appeared, several letters written in cryptic language were found at the scene of the crime, all signed “Diabolich”, from which the name of the comic is derived.
+However, the Giussanis have never confirmed to be inspired by this true story, but they have never even denied it, perhaps to create more mystery around their character.

 Diabolik, the character

 Diabolik is an ingenious and masked thief, the protagonist of large sums of money and precious jewels stolen.
 Despite being a criminal, Diabolik has his own ethics: just as Robin Hood “steals from the rich and gives to the poor”, Diabolik protects the weakest to the detriment of mobsters and criminals.

-At his side is Eva Kant, his life and adventure companion, who appears for the first time in the third episode, The Diabolik's Arrest (1963), and then becomes the protagonist of several succeeding issues.
+At his side is Eva Kant, his life and adventure companion, who appears for the first time in the third episode, ‘‘The Diabolik’s Arrest’’ (1963), and then becomes the protagonist of several succeeding issues.